Generated alpine river planning image representing the Hood River in Oregon, not an exact location photo

 Bank and edge fishing remains a practical low-commitment option if access is legal and footing is safe.

 ODFW's current Central Zone report says spring Chinook are throughout the Hood, but the river fishes best when you match your day to the right section.
-The lower mainstem is a moving-water steelhead and salmon decision, while East Fork access is better for shorter trout and mixed-salmonid sessions where regulation details matter more than extra mileage.
+The lower main river is a moving-water steelhead and salmon decision, while East Fork access is better for shorter trout and mixed-salmonid sessions where rule details matter more than extra mileage.

-• Do not assume the mainstem, East Fork, and West Fork fish under the same trout rules.
+Do not assume the main river, East Fork, and West Fork fish under the same trout rules.

 Skip the Hood when color is heavy, runoff is climbing, or your only good access point is closed or washed out.